Department: Quality Assurance

 - Creation/revision of appropriate SOPs

-- Implementation and maintaining key QA systems, such as; investigations, Significant Quality Events (SQEs), Deviations, CAPAs, Audits, developing and managing integrated Quality Management Risk plans.
+- Maintaining key QA systems, such as; investigations, Significant Quality Events (SQEs), Deviations, CAPAs, Audits, developing and managing integrated Quality Management Risk plans.

 - Supporting the activities related to the vendor management process training, SOPs, etc.